msridhar/NullAway-wiki/Error-Messages.md

 }
 ```

-To fix this error, either make sure `foo` is non-null at call site of `requiresFoo`.
+To fix this error, make sure the reported field is guaranteed to be non-null before the call.

-### empty @RequiresNonnull/@EnsuresNonnull is the default precondition for every method, please remove it
+### empty @RequiresNonNull/@EnsuresNonNull is the default precondition for every method, please remove it
-Empty `@RequiresNonnull` and `@EnsuresNonnull` is the default type for all methods.
+Empty `@RequiresNonNull` and `@EnsuresNonNull` is the default type for all methods.
 Therefore we report an error on such cases to keep the code simple.

 Please see the example below where this error will be reported.
 ```java